gajanan-more/Golang-Tutorials/Bascis and Introduction/README.md

 ### Installation

 Golang can be installed on any platforms like MacOS, Windows and Linux.
-You just need to download the binary for your respective platform from [https://golang.org/dl](https://golang.org/dl).
+To install the Golang on your system, please do visit [my blog post](https://gajananmore.wordpress.com/2020/09/24/the-go-programming-language-introduction-and-installation/)

 ### Verify your Installation